g3w-suite/g3w-admin/README.md

 ![Webgis GUI](docs/images/install/en/client.jpg
 )

+### Documentation

+Documentation about install/deploy and use is available [here](https://g3w-suite.readthedocs.io/en/latest/).

 ### Version

 At the moment is not used a classic versioning system for the suite, these are the main branches.